Acupuncture Salisbury

 Acupuncture: How does it work?

-From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
-Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
-This done by locating precisely the points on the body where the energy flowed closest to the surface.
-These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
-This encourages the area to recover and return to its normal state.
+Traditional Eastern perspectives view the body and diseases as an obstruction or imbalance in the flow of energy.
+Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
+It was done at precisely placed points, where the energy flows closest to the body’s surface.
+Manipulation of these points allowed the energy to move more easily again, bringing a new lease of life back to the area or affected system, thus encouraging the diseased area or system to recover and regain its normal function.

 Book Your Appointment With An Experienced Acupuncturist